An allegorical conversation between an African American and a Native American provides the answer

 Author’s note: Some readers of the article entitled “Is Redskins a racial slur” questioned the impact of the Supreme Court’s decision in the case, Matal v.Tam, on using Redskins as a nickname for the Washington NFL team.
 That case involved the registration by an Asian rock band of a trademark for its name, “The Slants”.
 The Court held that the band was entitled to register its name as a trademark and ruled that refusing to register trademarks considered disparaging violated the First Amendment.
-A brief discussion on this subject has been included in the republished article below between the two principals, Joe Bennett and Waya, involved in whether Redskins is a racist term.
+A discussion on this subject has been included in the republished article at the end of the original piece between the two principals, Joe Bennett and Waya, involved in whether Redskins is a racist term.

 (Republished in Medium Daily Digest January 21, 2019)